 establish foundational knowledge about modern world history and global interconnections in preparation for citizenship, college, and careers in an age of globalization

 The Framework organizes the Content Standards for World History from approximately the 6th century CE to the present into two one-year courses.

-The World History I standards are arranged chronologically by region and end in the late 18th century

-World History II builds on the previous year, beginning with the French Revolution of 1789 and the development of nation-states and extending to the present.

 While it is important for high school instruction in World History to address the Content Standards, teachers, administrators and their schools and districts should not feel bound to address them exactly as the two-year sequence in the Framework does, or to give equal emphasis to all the standards.
-In the interests of developing the skills of inquiry and critical analysis of sources, teachers and administrators should be strategic in selecting topics, regions, and historical periods that allow students to examine critical issues in depth.
+In the interests of developing the skills of inquiry and critical analysis, described in the Standards for History and Social Science Practice, teachers and administrators should be strategic in selecting topics, themes, regions, and historical periods that allow students to examine critical issues in depth.

-Instead of teaching all the standards as a survey course, teachers and administrators may, for example, use the standards as a starting point for a chronological or comparative study of regional history (such as Asia, Africa, or the Middle East).
-They may apply a particular approach or focus for historical study (such as emphasizing intellectual, cultural, scientific, or industrial history).
-They may choose to design humanities courses that integrate language arts, the arts, and history and social science, selecting works of literature, music, dance, and visual art that illuminate periods or themes in World History.
-They may combine standards from World History and U.S. History in order to examine interactions in a global context or use the World History standards as a lens for investigating current global events and connecting them to past events.
+The introductory section to World History gives examples of a number of approaches to World History courses.
+Instead of teaching all the standards as a survey course, teachers may, for example, use the standards as a starting point for a chronological or comparative study of regional history.
+They may emphasize cultural or scientific history or design humanities courses that integrate language arts, the arts, and history and social science.
+They may combine standards from World and U.S. History in order to examine global interactions or use the World History and news/media literacy standards together to investigate current global events and connect them to past events.

+Research should be a constant part of daily learning for high school students.
+Many of the standards offer a number of subtopics and ask that students research one of them using primary sources.
+They should engage in sustained, formal research projects that begin with a research question or problem and result in written, oral, or media presentations.
+Appendix B includes resources on inquiry and research; the news/media literacy standards provide additional guidance.

 In order to build a coherent and rigorous curriculum, teachers and administrators of middle and high school history and social science should collaborate to make decisions about topic sequences, instructional materials, research projects, and assessments.

 Electives

 The Framework presents standards for two electives.
 United States Government and Politics is an advanced course that combines civics and political science.
 Economics is an introduction to economic concepts and theories.
-Standards for personal financial literacy are included and may be used as a stand-alone course or incorporated into a course in mathematics, business, family and consumer science, or college and career readiness.
-High schools may include other electives such as Advanced Placement or International Baccalaureate courses, or locally-developed courses in World Religions, Sociology, Psychology, Current Affairs, International Issues, Constitutional Law, or area studies of specific regions or countries.
+Standards for personal financial literacy and news/media literacy are included and may be used as stand-alone courses or incorporated into courses in a variety of subjects.
+High schools may include other electives such as Advanced Placement or International Baccalaureate courses, or locally-developed courses in world religions, sociology, psychology, international issues, Constitutional law, human rights, or area studies of specific regions or countries.